-Last year, I envisioned a romantic dinner for 2 by the fireplace with glitz and glam in red and gold.
-This year I went in a totally different direction for the my Valentine’s tablesape.
-Instead of dinner ~ bunch on Sunday morning after church.
+Instead of dinner ~ a bunch on Sunday morning before or after church.
 Instead of glitz and glam ~ soft and sweet.
 Instead of red and gold ~ pink and white.
 Lucky for me, Sweet Shark doesn’t mind my love affair with pink.

-Valentine’s Tablescape ~ a Romantic Brunch for 2
+Valentine’s Tablescape for a Romantic Brunch for Two

 Setting the Valentine’s Tablescape

 This table has been in our bedroom at both our homes.
 We used it as a place for flowers and picture frames.
-It’s really too high to be comfortable between the 2 chairs in our sitting area so I thought, let’s try it in the breakfast room.
-It’s 32 inches round, which is a bit too small in diameter for a breakfast room table, but for now I thought it would work for my Valentine’s tablescape while we decide if it is going to stay.
+It’s really too high to be comfortable between the two chairs in our sitting area so we moved it into the breakfast room.
+It’s 32 inches around, which was a bit too small in diameter for a breakfast room table, but it could work for my Valentine’s tablescape.

-Since the glass alone would be too reflective, I covered the table with a simple cotton tablecloth.
+First, I covered the table with a simple cotton tablecloth.
+It’s like in a fine dining restaurant.

 Then I added the salad plate.
 I also wanted to use some vintage pink and white coupe and sherbet glasses I bought a few years ago at one of my favorite local antique malls, City View in Dallas.

-In the back of the chairs, I placed some Valentine dish towels I found at Home Goods in Atlanta with my younger daughter.
+On the back of the chairs, I placed some Valentine’s dishtowels I bought at Home Goods in Atlanta with my younger daughter.
+They add color and pattern to my theme.

 By this time I decided to forego the white plate.
 I added our mother~of~pearl silverware, an inheritance from Sweet Shark’s grandmother.